anshumanSathua/anshumanSathua/README.md

 ### Hey there!👋

 I'm Anshuman Sathua a developer.
 I really enjoy learning new things about tech in general.
 I like how people are doing such amazing works in tech & someday i wanna be like those people.
-Thanks for dropping by have a good day
+Thanks for dropping by have a good day😄

 Skills: C++/HTML/CSS/JavaScript